neurodata-arxiv/mission-website/design.md

 ## orgnaization thoughts

-we have FOUR major "threads" in our work:

-1. computer science
-2. big data curation
-3. statistical science
-4. applied neuroscience

-within each thread there are "projects". each project within a thread has commonality within thread.

-BUT, for the website, i think it probably makes sense to essentially have THREE threads:
+for the website, i think it probably makes sense to essentially have THREE threads:

 1. data
 2. tools